toomasr/skype-bot/README.md

 1 minute intro
 _____________
 To run it:

     cp project.properties personal.properties

-fill personal properties
+fill personal properties with sensible values

-    mkdir plugins
-    mvn clean install
+    mkdir plugins # this dir is checked for plugins mvn clean install
     cp skype-bot-plugin-example/target/skype-bot-plugin-example-0.0.1-SNAPSHOT.jar plugins/

 run your copy of skype runtime

     java -jar skype-bot-core/target/skype-bot-0.0.1-SNAPSHOT.jar

-Check out skype-bot-plugin-api and skype-bot-plugin-example if you want to add commands.
+Check out *skype-bot-plugin-api* and *skype-bot-plugin-example* if you want to add commands.

-Currently it support loading plugins from a local directory only, there are plans to add dropbox support.
+Currently it only supports loading plugins from a local directory, there are plans to add dropbox support.

 Also only reactive commands for now.

 Getting Started
 -----------------------